PHorg Logo

 1890's

-The view down Market Street from Third Street toward the Ferry Building with the Palace Hotel
+The view down Market Street from Third Street toward the Ferry Building with The Palace Hotel

 visible a block away on the right beyond the Monadnock Building.